lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
-In summary, we compared the prospective and retrospective designs in terms of the difference in when the disease occurs, defined the outcome and exposure or predictor, and took a brief look at more details of the Framingham study.
+In summary, we compared that prospective and retrospective studies differ in when the disease occurs, defined the temrs outcome and exposure or predictor, and took a quick look at the data.

 ---